Rari-Capital/rari-stable-pool-contracts/API.md

 * Development notes:
     * *Ideally, we can add the `view` modifier, but Compound's `getUnderlyingBalance` function (called by `getRawFundBalance`) potentially modifies the state.*

+## **Stablecoin Pricing**

+### `uint256[] RariFundPriceConsumer.getCurrencyPricesInUsd()`

+Returns the prices of all supported stablecoins to which funds can be allocated.

+* Use these prices to calculate the value added to a user's USD balance due to a direct deposit and the value subtracted from a user's USD balance due to a direct withdrawal.
+* Return values: An array of prices in USD (scaled by 1e18) corresponding to the following list of currencies: DAI, USDC, USDT, TUSD, BUSD, sUSD, and mUSD.

 ## **Deposits**

 ### `uint256 RariFundManager.getDefaultAccountBalanceLimit()`